gdbroman/broman.blog/_posts/2020/2020-09-11-on-becoming.md

 permalink: "on-becoming"
 ---

-For a system to change, and recursively change the way it changes itself, ad infinitum, seems like a logical impossibility.
+For a system to change, and recursively change the way it changes itself, ad infinitum, seems logically impossible.

 Yet, the mind does it all the time.